 If you cannot restart the computer using this procedure, refer to the next section, "The computer is on but is not responding."

 ■ If you have antivirus software installed on your computer, run the virus scan.
-Refer to the antivirus software Help for more details.
+Refer to the documentation provided with your antivirus software for more details.

 The computer is on but is not responding